 - Coconut water kefir

 It’s also good to supplement food with a food quality probiotic.
 My favorite brand is GutPro – it contains 8 strains, is free of all fillers, is free of l-acidophilus (which people with dairy sensitivities can react to) and it’s the only supplement I do sell on my website – you can get it here.

-Although I’m a fan of getting what you need from real food whenever possible, herbs, supplements, and vitamins can still have a place in the thyroid diet.
+Although I’m a fan of getting what you need from real food whenever possible, herbs, supplements, and vitamins can still have a place in the thyroid diet plan.
 It’s hard to give tips here as many people over-medicate and only feel worse later.
 Hopefully these tips will help; they apply to most auto-immune conditions (This advice was given by my naturopath who focuses on hormonal and thyroid health.):

 - most people are Vit D deficient, taking Vit D in 2,000 units is safe and good to do as Vit D is actually a hormone, connected to the thyroid.
 Always D3 and not D2.